Generative AI Training and Copyright Law: Memorization and Its Legal Implications

 \subsubsection{Generating output containing (partially) memorized training data may infringe copyright}

 Even when models are not shared, their outputs may still infringe copyright if they contain memorized material.
-Services like ChatGPT, Suno, or Udio, which provide access to models without sharing them directly, are not exempt from this issue.
-If a model reproduces copyrighted content upon request, the service operator may be held liable under the copyright laws of the jurisdiction where the output was generated -- i.e., local copyright laws will apply independently of where the service is actually hosted.
+Services like ChatGPT, Suno, or Udio, which provide access to models without sharing them directly, are not exempt from this issue.\footref{fn:30204} If a model reproduces copyrighted content upon request, the service operator may be held liable under the copyright laws of the jurisdiction where the output was generated -- i.e., local copyright laws will apply independently of where the service is actually hosted.
 Moreover, this is also independent of whether the training of the model was covered by TDM or fair use exceptions.
 This results in global compliance challenges for operators who must navigate differing legal standards across countries.
-At the same time, this allows rightsholders to litigate against powerful global AI tech corporations in local courts.
-For instance, the German society for musical performing and mechanical reproduction rights (GEMA) has already started lawsuits against OpenAI in November 2024 and Suno AI in January 2025 claiming the unlicensed reproduction of song texts and music respectively that is uncannily similar to copyrighted material of German artists.
+At the same time, this allows rightholders to litigate against powerful global AI tech corporations in local courts.